binhbt/pgdump-s3/README.md

 ## Extra environmnet

-- `MAX_BACKUPS` - Default not set.
+- `MAX_LOCAL_BACKUPS` - Default not set.
 If set doing it keeps the last n backups in /backup
+- `MAX_S3_BACKUPS` - Default not set.
+If set doing it keeps the last n backups in S3

 ## License